Experience The Grand Canyon Skywalk

-With Papillon's world-class helicopter, airplane, or bus tours, you'll receive a complimentary VIP pass to skip the lines at the Skywalk.
+Included in Papillon's world-class Skywalk helicopter, airplane, or bus tours, you'll receive a complimentary pass to the Skywalk.
 Plus you'll get to experience incredible views of the Hoover Dam, Lake Mead, the Grand Canyon West Rim, and more.
 That's a price you just can't beat!

 The price of each tour of the Skywalk at Grand Canyon is listed online next the the booking location.
 With Papillon what you see is what you get.
 Our lowest prices are available online - taxes and fees included!

 What is there to do at the West Rim of the Grand Canyon?